opengeospatial/ogcapi-features/core/README.md

 # Standard template

-This GitHub repository contains the content for an OGC standard.
+This folder contains the content for the WFS Part 1 (Core) standard.

 The repo is organized as follows: